b9Joker108/hummingbird_homestead_-_ganachakra_kitchen/apothecary/wortcunning/inventory/p/pogostemon_amaranteoides_v1_14112025.md

 # References #

 * de Candolle, Alphonse (1848).
 'Prodromus Systematis Naturalis Regni Vegetabilis: Sive Enumeratio Contracta Ordinum, Generum, Specierumque, Plantarum, Hucusque, Cognitarium, Juxta Methodi Naturalis Normas Digesta'.
 Vol. 12.
 Paris, France: Sumptibus Victoris Masson.
 Source: https://archive.org/details/mobot31753003013361 (accessed: Friday, November 14, 2025)

+Overview

+短冠刺蕊草 — five characters forming a Chinese plant name.
+Below I give for each character: pronunciation (Mandarin, pinyin + tone), primary meanings in botanical/vernacular context, stroke count, the character’s Kangxi radical and its semantic role, decomposition into components (radical + phonetic or subcomponents), brief etymology/formation type (pictograph, ideograph, phonetic‑semantic compound), and common usages or related compounds.

+---

+短
+- Pronunciation: duǎn (3rd tone)
+- Primary meanings: short; brief; truncated; in botany can indicate short (e.g., short peduncle, short spike).
+- Stroke count: 7 strokes.
+- Radical: 矢 (shǐ, “arrow”) as full character composition historically — modern dictionary radical often listed as 矢 (radical 111) or 耳/⻊ variants depending on indexing.
+In common radical tables 短 is indexed under 矢.
+The semantic link is historical/phonetic rather than literal arrow meaning.
+- Decomposition: 短 = 矢 (radical/semantic or historical component) + 豆 (phonetic element in ancient forms) → modern graphic shows 矢 over 豆 in earlier scripts; today the top/bottom configuration appears as simplified shapes.
+- Formation type: phonetic‑semantic compound (形声字) — one part supplies meaning historically, the other supplies sound.
+- Notes & usage: appears in compounds like 短茎 (short stem), 短日 (short day).
+In names it denotes “short‑crowned” or “short” as adjective.

+---

+冠
+- Pronunciation: guān (1st tone)
+- Primary meanings: crown; cap; top/head; in botanical names often denotes “crown”, “cap”, or the shape of a flower/inflorescence; can indicate corolla/calyx crown.
+- Stroke count: 9 strokes.
+- Radical: 冖 (mì, “cover” radical 14) — the cover radical contributes a semantic sense of covering or top.
+- Decomposition: 冠 = 冖 (cover) + 元/寸‑like lower components historically representing a headpiece; modern form shows 冖 over 㫃/元‑like element.
+The lower component historically provides phonetic/graphic shape.
+- Formation type: compound character with semantic cover radical indicating something placed on top, hence “crown/cap.”
+- Notes & usage: used for冠状 (crown‑shaped), 冠毛 (crown hairs), and in personal/title contexts (冠 = hat/cap).

+---

+刺
+- Pronunciation: cì (4th tone)
+- Primary meanings: thorn; prickle; sting; to stab; spur; in botanical context means “spine” or “prickle” (e.g., 刺叶 = spiny leaf).
+- Stroke count: 6 strokes.
+- Radical: 刀/刂 (dāo/knife radical, radical 18 when on right as 刂) — indicates cutting/stabbing semantic field.
+- Decomposition: 刺 historically combines 刀 (knife) with 次/朿‑like phonetic/graphical elements; modern form shows 刂 on right (when variant) or full glyph 刺.
+The left portion historically contributed to pronunciation/shape.
+- Formation type: likely originally pictographic/ideographic of a sharp object, later standardized as phonetic‑semantic.
+- Notes & usage: appears in verbs (刺杀, 刺痛) and botanical nouns (刺毛, 刺果).
+Here likely denotes “spiny” or “with prickles.”

+---

+蕊
+- Pronunciation: ruǐ (3rd tone)
+- Primary meanings: pistil; stamen; floral tuft; the reproductive parts of a flower (collectively); floret tuft; in botanical usage specifically “stamen/pistil / floral tuft.”
+- Stroke count: 14 strokes.
+- Radical: 艹 (cǎo, “grass/plant” radical, radical 140) — indicates plant/vegetal semantic field.
+- Decomposition: 蕊 = 艹 (plant radical) + 冖/儿/锐-like inner structure historically derived from 才/芮 forms; inner part provides phonetic cue (芮 / ruì) and semantic nuance; the core 芮 historically is associated with “sprout” or “young plant” shapes and also functions as phonetic.
+- Formation type: phonetic‑semantic compound (艹 gives plant meaning; 芮/冖 part supplies sound).
+- Notes & usage: used in botanical vocabulary (雄蕊 xióngruǐ = stamen; 雌蕊 círǔi or 雌蕊 = pistil often called 雌蕊/花蕊 huāruǐ). 蕊 specifically denotes the floral reproductive tuft or organ.

+---

+草
+- Pronunciation: cǎo (3rd tone)
+- Primary meanings: grass; herb; plants in general; used in plant names to indicate an herbaceous plant.
+- Stroke count: 9 strokes.
+- Radical: 艹 (cǎo, “grass/plant” radical) — radical itself is the top two horizontal strokes plus verticals in the full glyph; it marks plant/vegetal semantic category.
+- Decomposition: 草 = 艹 (plant radical) + 早 (zǎo) as phonetic/semantic base; 早 contributes pronunciation historically and the lower part 早 can connote growth/early — but primary role is phonetic in formation.
+- Formation type: phonetic‑semantic compound.
+- Notes & usage: appears as suffix in plant names (e.g., 野草 wild grass), and as the common word for “herb/grass.”
+In botanical names the final 草 indicates the taxon is an herb.

+---

+Combined sense and readings
+- Literal gloss by character order: 短 (short) + 冠 (crown/cap) + 刺 (spine/prickle) + 蕊 (floral organs/stamen/pistil) + 草 (herb).
+- Natural reading as a botanical common name: “short‑crowned spiny‑stamen herb” or “short‑crowned, spiny‑stamen herb” — i.e., an herb whose crown (perhaps the calyx or corona) is short and whose floral reproductive parts (蕊) are spiny or with prickles (刺), or whose inflorescence/flowers present spiny pistils/stamens; this fits the morphology implied by Pogostemon amaranthoides as a Pogostemon with particular floral traits.
+- Morphology implied: short corolla/calyx crown (短冠), presence of prickly/pointed floral appendages (刺蕊), herbaceous habit (草).

+---

+Detailed component (radical) notes and visual morphology

+- 艹 (grass radical) — appears in both 蕊 and 草.
+It denotes plant/vegetal meaning.
+Graphically it is two short horizontal strokes (𠘨 variant) placed above a character, signaling botanical sense.
+When you see 艹 at the top, expect plant‑related meaning.
+- 冖 (cover radical) — appears in 冠 and influences “top/cover” semantics; visually a small cover line over the inner component.
+It conveys the idea of something placed on top (a cap or crown).
+- 刀 / 刂 (knife) — appears as the semantic root for 刺 (sharpness); on the right side (as 刂) it signifies cutting or sharp objects; on the full glyph the knife meaning is embedded historically.
+- 矢 (arrow) — the historical radical for 短; retains traces of phonetic or semantic role in older script forms.
+- 早 (early) — the lower part of 草; historically contributes phonetic cues and graphic balance.

+---

+Etymological and phonetic remarks

+- Phonetic‑semantic characters: 短, 冠, 蕊, 草 (and 刺 to an extent) were standardized by combining a semantic radical and a phonetic component.
+In 蕊, 艹 supplies plant meaning and 芮/冖 element supplies the pronunciation cue (ruǐ).
+In 草, 艹 + 早 yields the pronunciation cǎo historically.
+Understanding the phonetic element helps trace pronunciation shifts but modern Mandarin tones and sounds have evolved since character formation.
+- Historical scripts: in seal and clerical scripts you can see more pictographic clarity (矢 = arrow, 刀 = knife, 冖 = cover, 艹 = grass).
+Over time the glyphs regularized into the modern combined forms used here.

+---

+Practical archival note for your repo metadata
+- If you store 短冠刺蕊草 as a Chinese common name, consider adding a field explaining morphological translation (literal gloss), and a botanical note linking the name to observed characters: “literal: short‑crowned spiny‑stamen herb; likely mapping to Pogostemon amaranthoides in Chinese materia medica sources.”
+- Cite which script form you use (simplified/traditional).
+All five characters above are the same in simplified and traditional forms (no variant needed), so the string is stable across contexts.

+---

+If you want, I can next:
+- provide a stroke‑order breakdown for each character (Unicode codepoints and stroke sequences), or
+- produce an annotated SVG showing radicals highlighted for each glyph suitable for insertion into your documentation.
+Which would you prefer?

+Short phrase
+短冠刺蕊草

+---

+Hanyu Pinyin (academic standard)
+- duǎn guān cì ruǐ cǎo
+- Tone numbers: duan3 guan1 ci4 rui3 cao3

+---

+Narrow phonetic transcription (IPA, Standard Mandarin, Beijing)
+- /twæn³⁵ kuan⁵¹ tsʰɨ⁴ ˈɻweɪ̯³⁵ tsʰau̯³⁵/
+  - (tones: 3 = 214 rising‑falling → 35 contour; 1 = high level 55; 4 = falling 51; 3 = dipping 214 → 35; 3 = dipping → 35 in citation form)

+---

+Wade‑Giles (historical academic romanization)
+- tuan3 kuan1 tzʻu4 jui3 ts'ao3

+---

+Character‑by‑character academic gloss
+- 短 duǎn (3) — “short”; radical/graphical head: 矢 (arrow); lexical role: adjective (qualifier of 冠).
+- 冠 guān (1) — “crown; crown‑shaped; cap; corona (bot.)”; radical: 冖 (cover); lexical role: noun/head in compound (冠 = crown/corolla).
+- 刺 cì (4) — “thorn; prickle; to prick”; radical: 刂/刀 (knife); lexical role: modifier = spiny/prickly.
+- 蕊 ruǐ (3) — “floral tuft; pistil/stamen; floral reproductive organ”; radical: 艹 (plant); lexical role: botanical noun (蕊 = floral organ).
+- 草 cǎo (3) — “grass; herb; herbaceous plant”; radical: 艹; lexical role: taxonomic/vernacular suffix indicating “herb.”

+Literal compositional gloss (word order preserved): “short‑crowned spiny‑stamen herb.”

+---

+Usage and bibliographic note
+- Use the Hanyu Pinyin with tone marks for academic publications; include the Chinese characters on first mention.
+- Suggested first‑mention format: 短冠刺蕊草 (duǎn guān cì ruǐ cǎo).
+- If required, append IPA for phonetic precision and Wade‑Giles for historical citations.